leadedge/SpoutVideoPlayer/README.md

 Refer to the ofxNDI addon for further information concerning NDI.

-##How to use :
+### How to use :

-SPACE or
+Mouse control :\
-Mouse control :
+RH click the central part of the window to show / hide controls\
-  RH click the central part of the window to show / hide controls
+RH click volume - mute\
-  RH click volume - mute
+LH click volume - adjust\
-  LH click volume - adjust
+< back one frame if paused\
-   <	back one frame if paused
+> forward one frame if paused\
-   >	forward one frame if paused
+<< back 8 frames if paused\
-  <<	back 8 frames if paused
+>> forward 8 frames if paused\
-  >>	forward 8 frames if paused
+\

-Keyboard :
+Keyboard :\
-  SPACE	show / hide controls
+  SPACE	show / hide controls\
-  'h'	show / hide information
+  'h'	show / hide information\
-  'p'	play / pause
+  'p'	play / pause\
-  'm'	toggle mute
+  'm'	toggle mute\
-  LEFT/RIGHT	back/forward one frame
+  LEFT/RIGHT	back/forward one frame\
-  PGUP/PGDN	back/forward 8 frames
+  PGUP/PGDN	back/forward 8 frames\
-  HOME/END	start/end of video
+  HOME/END	start/end of video\
-  'f'	toggle full screen
+  'f'	toggle full screen\
   'ESC'	exit full screen

 ----------------------
 Credit for the icons and progress bar - https://github.com/ACMILabs/mini-vod